 A second Wegner piece, Ways to Change, hangs near the TA Associates Café.
 It consists of 300 glossy black panels lit from behind with LEDs.
 Each panel is printed with an adverb that can be used to modify the verb “change”: intangibly, profitably, fearlessly, brutally, satisfactorily, and so on.
 Sometimes the board lights up with groups of synonyms or antonyms; other times it blinks in arresting visual patterns.
 One group of undergrads, reportedly making a game out of it, shouted out definitions of the words as they lit.

 Nike Foundation President and CEO Maria Eitel, SEP ‘01, who played a key role in planning the new campus, couldn’t be more pleased by the response.
 “I admit I was a skeptic,” she says, particularly regarding the Monument to Change.
 “But when I saw the wall and experienced it, I had just the opposite reaction.
 When I look at his art I’m struck by how it really tells a story.
 It’s beautiful, it’s provocative, and it causes you to pause and think big thoughts.”
-Nike Inc. co-founder and chairman Phil Knight, MBA ‘62, shares her opinion.
+Nike Inc. co-founder and chairman Phil Knight, MBA ‘62, shares his opinion.
 “On seeing the results,” he says, “I am delighted.”

 Other Wegner pieces created for the Knight Management Center include a cornerstone “dedicated to the things that haven’t happened yet and the people who are about to dream them up”; Monuments to the Unknown Variables, a set of benches shaped like academic equation components [x] and [y]; and Monument to Your Future Collaborators, a collection of footprints near the Bass Center that were inspired by Knight’s own distinctive waffle footprints and quotation at the school entrance.
 (That gateway piece was designed by Steve Sandstrom of Sandstrom Partners Inc., a Portland, Ore., design and advertising firm.)